 “For a PJSC, it was required that the Chairman and the majority of the board of directors be UAE nationals.
 This requirement has been removed, and is subject to any restrictions that may be introduced by the relevant Competent Authority.”

-This alteration has opened a new path to the possibility of having an all foreign Board and Chairman in a UAE based Commercial Company.
+This alteration has opened a new path to the possibility of having a foreign Board and Chairman in a UAE-based Commercial Company.

 3. What is the requirement to get 100% ownership in a UAE Company?